 But it might be worth our time to dig a little deeper and understand what's responsible for a late period.
 In some cases, it might point to a health issue that has been previously overlooked.
 Other times, it could be something harmless, but knowing about it can help us prepare better so we don't have to play the anxious waiting game again in the future.
-Bustle spoke with Anna Druet, a Research Scientist at Clue, the free app that allows you to track your menstrual cycle, who says there isn't ever one single answer to why our periods are late.
-"Every cycle is unique, and some are more sensitive to changes in things such as sleeping patterns and eating habits," she says.
+"Every cycle is unique, and some are more sensitive to changes in things such as sleeping patterns and eating habits," Anna Druet, a research scientist at menstrual app Clue, tells Bustle.
 That's why it always helps to keep track of when your period normally comes and ends, so when something seems off, you can take note of it and see if it's worth looking at with your doctor.

 But what's "late," exactly?
-A run-of-the-mill menstrual cycle generally falls between 21 and 35 days, but it's different for every woman.
-However, you should have consistency in whatever number of days your cycle is — that's what makes a "normal" period.
-If your period is five or more days late, something is probably going on, even if it's nothing too serious.
+A run-of-the-mill menstrual cycle generally falls between 21 and 35 days, but it's different for everyone.
+However, you should have consistency in whatever number of days your cycle is — that's what makes a "normal" period for you.
+If your period is five or more days late with respect to your "normal," something is probably going on, even if it's nothing too serious.
 Finally, if you're keeping track of your cycle and see that three or more months in a row have been irregular, call up your provider and see if you can schedule an appointment to uncover what's going on.

 Here are eight reasons your period might be late that you probably haven't considered.

 When we travel across time zones, "the loss or gain of hours... affects your circadian rhythm, which in turn influences the hormones that regulate your menstrual cycle," Druet says.